MiguelangelCardona440/Jammming/README.md

 ## 🤖 AI Assistance

-AI was used as a learning, debugging, and documentation tool during the development of this project.
-All features were reviewed, tested, and integrated while learning the
+AI was used as a learning, debugging, and productivity tool throughout the development of this project.
+It helped me understand React concepts, troubleshoot issues, and learn how to work with the Spotify Web API and OAuth PKCE authentication.
+All code was reviewed, tested, and integrated as part of my learning journey.

 ## 📄 License